Close

 Step 4: Appointment Scheduling and Submission

-Schedule your appointment at the nearest Madagascar embassy or consulate.
+If applying through an embassy or consulate, schedule your appointment at the nearest Madagascar diplomatic mission.
 Arrive punctually with organized documents.
 Submit your complete application package and be prepared for potential interviews or additional questioning about your travel plans.
+For visa on arrival, visas are issued immediately at the airport for most nationalities.

 Step 5: Fee Payment Processing